H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/06_evidence/README.md

 * a prior implementation assumption; or
 * a funding structure that is no longer current.

+Likewise, an independent analysis may preserve:

+* the evidence available at the time;
+* assumptions current when it was written;
+* recommendations made before later decisions;
+* questions that were unresolved at submission; or
+* an institutional environment that later changed.

-Where the document accurately records what was submitted at the time, preserving the original may be more appropriate than rewriting it.
+Where the document accurately records what was submitted, distributed, or analyzed at the time, preserving the original may be more appropriate than rewriting it.

 Current project status should instead be established through current project documents.